deankoch/UYRW_data/markdown/demo_baseflow.md

 The parameters in this file are all length-50 column vectors.
 This is because there are 50 HRUs in this model, and SWAT+ allows distinct PET parameters for each one.
-For now we just set all HRUs to the same example value appearing in the [I/O docs](https://swatplus.gitbook.io/docs/user/io) - we can tune them later.
+For now we just set all HRUs to the same default value appearing in the [I/O docs](https://swatplus.gitbook.io/docs/user/io) - we can tune them later.